idealogica/log-x/readme.md

 # Log-x

-Log-x it's a simple PSR-3 compliant logger with ability to dublicate output to stdout.
+Log-x it's a simple PSR-3 compliant logger with ability to duplicate output to stdout.

 ### Installation